Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect: Cosmological analysis

 Figure~\ref{fig:mcmc2} shows the result of our cosmological analysis with the $\Lambda$DDM2 model.
 In this model, DM decays into WDM, but $\Omega_{\rm m}$ does not decrease unlike the case in the $\Lambda$DDM1 model.
-Rather, the $\sigma_8$ is lowered by the matter power suppression at small scales induced by the free-streaming length of WDM, similar to that induced by massive neutrinos.
-Under the $\Lambda$DDM2 model, the lower $S_8$ value is thus mainly induced by the lower value of $\sigma_8$, not of $\Omega_{\rm m}$, as shown in Figure~\ref{fig:mcmc2}.
-The figure shows the posterior distributions of the cosmological parameters, $\log_{10} \Gamma$, $S_8$, $\log_{10} \varepsilon$, $\sigma_8$, and $\Omega_m$ with 68\% and 95\% confidence interval contours, when only the \planck\ CMB data is used in gray and the \planck\ CMB data is combined with the SZ data from T22 in red.
-The posterior distributions of other cosmological parameters are summarized in Table.~\ref{table:result} with 68\% confidence interval, and they are consistent between the two cases.
-Similarly to the case with the $\Lambda$DDM1 model, A combination of the high-redshift CMB data and low-redshift SZ data provides the best-fit value on the DM decay lifetime of \beq \Gamma^{-1} = 204.6_{-78.9}^{+132.9} \; {\rm [Gyr]} \quad ({\rm \Lambda DDM2}), \eeq providing a lower bound on the DM's decay lifetime to be $\sim$ 47 Gyr at 95\% confidence level.
-However, $\varepsilon$ was not well constrained in our analysis.
-To constrain this parameter, precise measurements of the shape of the SZ power spectrum are required as shown in Figure.~\ref{fig:dmwdmeps}.
-However, the uncertainty in the current SZ measurement is $\sim$ 30\%, and it does not seem to allow determining the value of this parameter.
-For this purpose, more sensitive data at small scales will be useful, such as AdvACT \cite{Henderson2016} and SPT-3G \cite{Benson2014} and upcoming Simons Observatory \cite{Ade2019} and CMB-S4 \cite{Abazajian2019}.
+(We note that the scale ranges of $\Omega_{\rm m}$ and $\sigma_8$ are the same in Figure~\ref{fig:mcmc1} and Figure~\ref{fig:mcmc2}.)
+Rather, the $\sigma_8$ is lowered by the matter power suppression at small scales because of the free-streaming length of WDM, which is similar to that caused by massive neutrinos.
+The lower $S_8$ value is therefore mainly a result of the lower value of $\sigma_8$, and not of the lower value of $\Omega_{\rm m}$, as shown in Figure~\ref{fig:mcmc2}.
+This figure shows the posterior distributions of the cosmological parameters $\log_{10} \Gamma$, $S_8$, $\log_{10} \varepsilon$, $\sigma_8$, and $\Omega_m$ with 68\% and 95\% confidence interval contours when only the \planck\ CMB data are used (gray)\ and the \planck\ CMB data are combined with the BAO + SNIa+ SZ data (red).
+The posterior distributions of other cosmological parameters are summarized in Table.~\ref{table:result} with 68\% confidence interval, and we find that they are consistent between the two cases.